Financial Aid, Fellowships, and Scholarships

 Many colleges provide fellowships for alumni who go on to graduate study elsewhere.
-Check with Career Services or your undergraduate Dean of Students office.
+Check with your undergraduate Career Services or Dean of Students offices.
 Both should be good resources for additional funding possibilities.

 International students should check with their national governments and with the websites of their local US consulates or embassies.
 The latter often list funding opportunities for study in the United States.

 Last but not least, you can try searching on the University of Chicago’s fellowship database.

 Our Student Loan Administration may be of help in finding preferred rates or government-subsidized loans.

 You can further reduce your costs by taking advantage of graduate student housing.
 They process applications on a first-come, first-serve basis.
 They will also match you with another graduate student roommate (in all likelihood a fellow MA student) if you would prefer a much larger, more economical two-bedroom place.
 The security deposit is modest and University maintenance is very reliable.